Junák: Events

 Junák publishes four magazines, for its various divisions, as well as various other materials, numbering roughly 15–20 different publications a year.
 The organisation also maintains Scout/Guide centres around the country, run by their respective districts and groups.
 Some of these are open to the public, for a nominal fee, as self-service accommodation.

+During the communist era, Scouts, trampers, and other hikers, would trek to Ivančena.
+These hikes were monitored by the state security.
+Pilgrimages to the mound continue to this day.
+Each year on a Saturday near Saint George's Day (April 24), Czech Scouts make a pilgrimage to the site.
+Since 1996, when a plaque commemorating the "Resistance of the Silesian Heroes" was placed at the Jewish cemetery in Cieszyn, Poland, a commemorative event has also been held at this place as part of the pilgrimage.
+The mound is still growing and is made of stones originating from around the world.